HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

+*   checking whether the namespace can be loaded with stated dependencies ...
+WARNING
+    ```
+    Error in setLoadActions(function(ns) { :
+      could not find function "setLoadActions"
+    Error: unable to load R code in package ‘circlize’
+    Execution halted

+    A namespace must be able to be loaded with just the base namespace
+    loaded: otherwise if the namespace gets loaded by a saved object, the
+    session will be unable to start.

+    Probably some imports need to be declared in the NAMESPACE file.
+    ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     License components with restrictions not permitted:
       Apache License (== 2.0) + file LICENSE
     'LinkingTo' field is unused: package has no 'src' directory
+    ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    Error in setLoadActions(function(ns) { :
+      could not find function "setLoadActions"
+    Error: unable to load R code in package ‘circlize’
+    Execution halted
     ```

 # amplican